Project: Wheelchair One

 Cellule were commissioned to design, engineer and fabricate the first modular wheelchair system for the startup Disrupt Disability.

 The 3D printed seat takes inspiration from shape in nature and forms of the body.
-Postural support and balance can be adapted to every user, responding to ergonomy needs.
+Postural support and response to each user, responding to ergonomy needs.

 The frame was manufactured using bicycle fabrication technology, allowing for the creation and assembly of bespoke frames.
 An elegant and minimal design made to the dimensions of the users, at accessible costs.

-“Disrupt Disability were named as one of Nesta’s New Radicals in 2018.”
+“Disrupt Disability in the name of Nesta’s New Radicals in 2018”

 Aesthetic decisions were strongly linked to the wheelchair’s functionality, following functional requirements, defined by both the user and fabricators.